San Diego–Tijuana: Higher education

 The region is home to over twenty higher education schools including numerous universities, private, and state colleges and maintains an excellent educational infrastructure.
 Tijuana is home to high ranked national colleges and universities and San Diego is ninth most educated city in the United States.

-Notable schools included the Autonomous University of Baja California (Tijuana campus); Ibero-American University (Tijuana campus); CETYS University (Tijuana campus); University of San Diego (USD); San Diego State University; University of California, San Diego (UCSD); California Western School of Law; and Thomas Jefferson School of Law.
-Of the colleges in San Diego–Tijuana, UCSD is the highest ranked college; ranking as 14th best university in the world by the Academic Ranking of World Universities and in 2010 ranking as the top university in the United States by The Washington Monthly.
+Notable schools included the Autonomous University of Baja California (Tijuana campus); Ibero-American University (Tijuana campus); CETYS University (Tijuana campus); University of San Diego (USD); San Diego State University (SDSU); University of California, San Diego (UC San Diego); California Western School of Law; and Thomas Jefferson School of Law.
+Of the colleges in San Diego–Tijuana, UC San Diego is the highest ranked college; ranking as 14th best university in the world by the Academic Ranking of World Universities and in 2010 ranking as the top university in the United States by the Washington Monthly.

 Communication

 Telephone

 Telephonic communication between the two cities requires international calling.
 To call Tijuana from the United States, "011" (the US international call prefix) must be dialed followed by Mexico's country calling code "52"; to call San Diego from Mexico, "00" (the ITU prefix) must be dialed followed by "1" (the North American Numbering Plan calling code).
 Then the caller will in both cases proceed to dial the area code and the local number.